federicobond/primer/doc/report.md

 \*\* Includes compilation time.

-We can see from the table above that Primer achieves a performance between that of Java and Ruby, but with a conciseness much closer to the last one.
+We can see from the above table that Primer achieves a performance between that of Java and Ruby, but with a onciseness (measured in number of tokens) much closer to the last one.

 Since Primer compiles to JVM bytecode, there is ample room for optimization, and a [Sufficiently Smart Compiler](http://c2.com/cgi/wiki?SufficientlySmartCompiler)